Putong Temple: Qing dynasty

 In 1736, in the 1st year of Qianlong period in the Qing dynasty (1644–1911), monks of Putong Temple raised funds to renovated and refurbished the temple.

 In 1826, five years after the coronation of Daoguang Emperor, heavy rainfall in the mountain caused a catastrophic flood, Putong Temple was struck by it.
 In 1844, the reconstruction project of the temple was launched.
 The reconstruction took 7 years, and lasted from 1844 to 1850.

 People's Republic of China

 On July 1, 1957, the Jiangxi Provincial Government inscribed the temple as a provincial level cultural heritage.

 In 1966, Mao Zedong launched the ten-year Cultural Revolution, the Red Guards attacked the temple and the government forced monks to return to secular life.

-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, according to the national policy of free religious belief, Putong Temple was reopened for worship on.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, Putong Temple was reopened for worship on.

 In February 2010, Huitong (慧通) was proposed as the new abbot of Putong Temple.
 Two years later, Shi Yongxin, the abbot of Shaolin Monastery, was unanimously chosen as Huitong's successor.

 In June 2013, the Stupa of Chengguang and the Stupa of Zhenshu were listed among the seventh group of "Major National Historical and Cultural Sites in Jiangxi" by the State Council of China.